Trump is fourth U.S. president to face impeachment as Democrats unveil charges

 The White House has refused to participate in the impeachment inquiry so far, but is expected to mount a vigorous defense in the Senate.
 It is unclear whether Trump himself will testify, but he refused to sit for an interview during Mueller’s investigation.

-Senate Majority Leader Mitch McConnell said the trial in his chamber would not start until next year.
-He complained that the process had crowded out work on other matters.
+Senate Leader McConnell complained that the process had crowded out work on other matters.

 Congress is set to consider a rush of bipartisan legislation in the coming weeks, including legislation that upgrades military housing and establishes three months of family leave for federal workers.
 House lawmakers may approve a new trade deal between the United States, Canada and Mexico, which the Senate will not take up before the holidays.